mahdi-chy/mahdi-chy/README.md

-- 👋 Hi, I’m @mahdi-chy with actual name Mahdi Chowdhury
+- 👋 Hi, I’m @mahdi-chy with actual name Md.
+Mahdi Chowdhury
-- 👀 I’m interested in ... games,programming,Godot,cross platform games and apps
+- 👀 I’m interested in ... games,programming,Godot,cross platform games and apps like flutter
-- 🌱 I’m currently learning ...advanced c++ and Godot.
+- 🌱 I’m currently learning ...advanced dart and Flutter.
-- 💞️ I’m looking to collaborate on ... any kind of game development with c++, python and willing to learn.
+- 💞️ I’m looking to collaborate on ... any kind of software development with c++, python, dart and willing to learn.
 - 📫 How to reach me ... my email is mahdichy55@gmail.com

 <!---